Beneath the covers

 The washable loose cover, ideal for grubby fingers and muddy dogs, obviously has been around for ever.
 But in fact, not before 1989.
 That year I found them at Shabby Chic in SoHo, New York.
 Brilliant, I thought, and brought the idea home.

-Then I found how tricky they were to make.
+Then I found how tricky a loose cover sofa bed were to make.
 But we ironed out the manufacturing wrinkles, and we've been making them ever since.

 Top tips!
 Never wash your loose covers for sofas above 30°C or tumble-dry them.
 They'll shrink.
 Never ever use detergents with Optical Brighteners or Whiteners in them, because the chemicals in these detergents take the colour out of your covers.
 If you are unsure, contact the detergent manufacturer before washing.
 Always fit loose covers when still damp, and tuck them in with a wooden spoon.